mark-wiemer/autohotkey-extension-pack/readme.md

 - AutoHotkey Plus Plus by Mark Wiemer: Provides v1 language support: syntax highlighting, formatting, auto-complete, and more
 - AutoHotkey v2 Language Support by thqby: Provides v2 language support ;)
-- vscode-autohotkey-debug by zero-plusplus: Provides an advanced debugger for v1 and v2

 ## Notes